WellthCare

-Yes, it is possible to have multiple healthcare benefits plans from different sources, a situation known as having "dual coverage."
-This commonly occurs when an individual is eligible for coverage through more than one channel, such as through their own employer and a spouse's employer, or through an employer and a government program like Medicare.
-However, navigating dual coverage involves important rules about coordination of benefits, potential cost implications, and administrative complexity.
-Understanding how these plans work together is crucial to maximizing your benefits and avoiding costly mistakes.
+Yes, it's possible to have multiple healthcare benefits plans from different sources—that's called "dual coverage."
+You might get it through your job and your spouse's, or through work and Medicare.
+But be careful: dual coverage comes with rules about coordination of benefits, cost implications, and paperwork.
+Know how these plans work together to get the most from your benefits and avoid costly mistakes.

 How Coordination of Benefits Works

-Determining which plan is primary is governed by specific rules.
-Typically, your own employer's plan is primary for you, and your spouse's plan is secondary.
-For dependents, the "birthday rule" often applies: the plan of the parent whose birthday (month and day) comes first in the calendar year is primary.
-For Medicare and employer coverage, if the employer has 20 or more employees, the employer plan is primary and Medicare is secondary.
-It's essential to inform both insurers about your dual coverage to ensure claims are processed correctly.
+Which plan is primary?
+It depends on a few rules.
+Typically, your own employer's plan is primary for you, and your spouse's is secondary.
+For kids, the "birthday rule" kicks in: the parent with the earlier birthday in the year is primary.
+If you have Medicare and employer coverage, and the employer has 20 or more employees, the employer plan is primary.
+Tell both insurers about your dual coverage so claims get processed right.

 Pros, Cons, and Strategic Considerations